kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.0-rc5/2012-01-01-tool-reference.md

 description: A reference of commands available for the schema command line tool.
 ---

-Running kiji with no arguments will list all the available tools:
+Running `kiji help` will list all the available tools.
+The usage format for the tools is:

 {% highlight bash %}
 $ kiji <tool> [FLAG]...